fishblowbubbles/devastator/readme.md

 ```
 git checkout <your-branch-name>
 ```
 Update project requirements (from top-level directory).
-Include your temporary folders in .gitignore, if any.
+Include your temporary folders in `.gitignore`, if any.
 ```
 pip freeze > requirements.txt
 ```